ftrias/TeensyThreads/readme.md

 3. Implement a priority or time slice length for each thread
 4. Time slices smaller than 1 millisecond
-5. Check for stack overflow during context_change() to aid in debugging; or have a stack that grows automatically if it get close filling.
+5. Check for stack overflow during context_change() to aid in debugging; or have a stack that grows automatically if it gets close filling.
 6. Optimize assembly
 7. Fully implement the new C++11 std::thread or POSIX threads.
    See http://www.cplusplus.com/reference/thread/thread/